 Barça sealed their place in the final after their opening 3-0 victory against Guangzhou Evergrande, when Suarez broke new ground by becoming the first player to net a hat-trick in the competition’s history.
 The Uruguayan’s record-breaking antics did not stop there, however, as the 28-year-old went on to net twice in the final, making him the first player to score five goals in the competition’s history.

-His team-mate Lionel Messi, who missed the semi-final due to abdominal pain, but made a hero’s return in the final by bagging the opener.
-The 2015 FIFA Ballon D’Or nominee now holds the accolade of becoming the first player to find the net in three separate FIFA Club World Cups.
+His team-mate Lionel Messi, who missed the semi-final due to abdominal pain, made a hero’s return in the final by bagging the opener.
+Messi now holds the accolade of becoming the first player to find the net in three separate FIFA Club World Cups.

 Sanfrecce similarly strolled through their next game, a quarter-final against TP Mazembe in Osaka.
 With coach Hajime Moriyasu concerned about physical and mental fatigue, as well as injuries to key players, many neutrals felt this match was too close to call, but the J.League champions’ heavy legs made light work of their opponents as goals from Shiotani, Chiba and Asano set up a semi-final clash with River Plate.

 Despite the ‘home’ advantage, the stadium was filled with supporters bedecked in red and white who had come from South America.
 They brought their songs, they brought their banners, they brought their passion.
 Ultimately they were rewarded with a win thanks to Lucas Alario’s 72nd-minute goal, but the Copa Libertadores winners did not have things their own way.
 On several occasions, they were saved by Marcelo Barovero who produced stunning stops to help send his side through to the final.